A High-Quality Dividend Investing Book For Learning About Dividend Stocks

 Horizon Investment Services and Horizon Publishing are sister companies.
 Also, Horizon Publishing produces several investment newsletters.

 - Dow Theory Forecasts

 DRIP stands for a Dividend Reinvestment Plan.

 Mr. Carlson is the editor of the DRIP Investor.
 He is a contributing editor to Dow Theory Forecasts.
 Finally, he is the author of 9 books.
-His other books go beyond the topic of dividend investing.
+His other books go beyond the topic of dividends and dividend investing.

 The Big Picture On The Little Book Of Big Dividends

 The Little Book of Big Dividends covers 10 major dividend investing topics.
 Here is a very brief summary of each topic.

 The Case For Dividend Investing

 Every investing book I have read makes its case for why the book’s investment strategy is a good one.
 And, The Little Book of Big Dividends is no different.

 Here is one quick fact.
 Historically, 40% of the stock market’s long-term total return comes from dividends.